kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Player and Plugin Properties

-You can set Player properties in order to change the Player behavior.
+You can set Player properties to change the Player behavior.
 For example, setting the 'EmbedPlayer.HidePosterOnStart' property to true will show the video first frame instead of the poster image (default thumbnail set on the entry) on start.
 Many plugins have properties that affect the Player look and feel.
 For example, the controlBarContainer plugin has an "hover" property that defines hovering controls:

 ```javascript